Faculty have a number of options for creating web sites and applications, including:

 If you would like to request a vanity URL (1st level subdomain name of gatech.edu such as

-mysite.gatech.edu), you will need to get approval from Georgia Tech Institute Communications.
+mysite.gatech.edu), you will need to choose option 1 or 3 above.
+You will need to get approval from Georgia Tech Institute Communications for the custom domain.
 The process can take up to 1 month or more.

 We strongly suggest you choose a 2nd level subdomain name (such as